 Take our 90-second online assessment and we’ll determine if your home is well suited to solar.
 It only takes 90 seconds and it’s 100% cost and commitment free.

-Solar panels also degrade and lose efficiency over time, usually at a rate of approximately 0.5% each year.
+Solar panels also degrade and lose efficiency over time, with an overall industry average rate of approximately 0.5% each year.
 If your solar panels are starting from a higher efficiency, then you will get much longer out of them before the loss becomes noticeable.

 If you have an extremely high quality solar panel, with an annual degradation of just 0.25% efficiency, then after a 25 year period the solar efficiency will have fallen by just 6.25%.